John Desmond

-John Jacob Desmond (April 5, 1922, in Denver, Colorado – March 27, 2008, in Zachary, Louisiana) was an architect from Hammond and Baton Rouge, Louisiana.
+John Jacob Desmond (April 5, 1922, in Denver, Colorado – March 27, 2008, in Zachary, Louisiana) was an American architect from Hammond and Baton Rouge, Louisiana.

 Early life

 John Desmond was the third child of Timothy Joseph Desmond (Cork City, Ireland) and Rose Isabelle Dvorak Desmond.
 After living for some time in New York, the family moved to New Orleans, Louisiana, where Desmond graduated from Jesuit High School.
 After moving with his family to Hammond, Louisiana, he became a recipient of a legislative scholarship for his first year at Tulane University.
 By working in the cafeteria he was able to complete a bachelor's degree in architecture.
 He subsequently received a master's of Architecture from the Massachusetts Institute of Technology where he studied under William Wurster and Alvar Aalto.
 He was a Second Lieutenant in the United States Navy during World War II aboard the destroyer U.S.S.
 Madison in the Pacific theater and also saw action at the Battle of Anzio.